cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 #### SSL Encryption

-taskvine can encrypt the communication between manager and workers using SSL.
+TaskVine can encrypt the communication between manager and workers using SSL.
 For this, you need to set the key and certificate (in PEM format) of your server when creating the queue.